 Education & Training

-It was during my undergraduate career at McGill University that I realized I wanted to become a doctor.
-Unfortunately, double-majoring in English Literature and Religious Studies and minoring in Russian Language wasn’t exactly what I needed to get into medical school.
-After graduating from the “Harvard of Canada” in three years with High Honors, I turned around and went right back to college – this time to get a pre-med degree.
+It was at the end of my undergraduate career at McGill University that I realized I wanted to become a doctor.
+Unfortunately my double-major in English Literature and Religious Studies and minor in Russian Language wasn’t quite what I needed to get into medical school.
+After graduating from university with High Honors, I went right back to college to get a pre-med degree.

-After graduating from medical school with High Honors and speaking at my graduation, I completed a family practice residency at NUNM and honed my skills not only as a clinician but also as a teacher.
-After residency, I was blessed to be taken under the wing of board-certified pediatrician Dr. Paul Thomas, author of The Vaccine-Friendly Plan, and completed four years of part-time post-doctoral training in pediatrics under his tutelage.
+After earning my Doctorate in Naturopathic Medicine (ND), graduating with High Honors, and passing two national board examinations and a state licensing exam, I completed a CNME-accredited family practice teaching residency at NUNM.
+I was then blessed to be taken under the wing of a board-certified MD pediatrician, and I completed four years of part-time pediatrics mentorship under his tutelage.